New Glenn

-New Glenn is a heavy-lift launch vehicle developed and operated by the American company Blue Origin.
-The rocket has a partially reusable, two-stage design with a diameter of 7 m.
-The first stage is powered by seven BE-4 engines, while the second stage uses two BE-3U engines, both designed and built by Blue Origin.
-It launches from Cape Canaveral Launch Complex 36, with future missions planned from Vandenberg Space Launch Complex 9.
-It is one of three operational US heavy-lift rockets, alongside the Vulcan Centaur and Falcon Heavy.
+New Glenn is a family of two-stage partially reusable launch vehicles developed and operated by the American company Blue Origin.
+The rocket has an operational heavy-lift New Glenn 7×2 configuration and under-development super heavy-lift New Glenn 9×4 configuration, both using seven-meter (23 ft) diameter stages.
+With a payload capacity of 45 tons to low Earth orbit, it is the most powerful reusable launch vehicle to reach orbit.

-Development of New Glenn began prior to 2013 and was officially announced in 2016.
-The rocket is named in honor of NASA astronaut John Glenn, the first American to orbit Earth.
+Development of New Glenn began before 2013 and was officially announced in 2016.
+The rocket is named for NASA astronaut John Glenn, the first American to orbit Earth.
 The inaugural vehicle was unveiled on the launch pad in February 2024.
-Its maiden flight took place on January 16, 2025, carrying a prototype Blue Ring spacecraft, and marking the first launch from LC-36 since NROL-23 in 2005.
-It also served as the first of several demonstration launches required for certification for the National Security Space Launch program.
+Its first flight, NG-1, took place on January 16, 2025, from Cape Canaveral Launch Complex 36.
+Carrying the Blue Ring Pathfinder, the launch served as the first of several demonstration flights required for certification for the National Security Space Launch program.

 As with Blue Origin's suborbital New Shepard rocket, New Glenn's first stage is designed for reuse.
-It lands at sea on a modified barge called Landing Platform Vessel 1.
-On November 13, 2025, the first stage achieved its first successful landing.
-New Glenn is scheduled to launch Blue Origin's Blue Moon Mark 1 lunar lander on robotic missions planned for early 2026 and late 2027.
+It lands at sea on a barge called Landing Platform Vessel 1.
+The first stage achieved its first successful landing on November 13, 2025, during New Glenn's second flight, NG-2.
+New Glenn is slated to launch Blue Origin's Blue Moon Mark 1 lunar lander on robotic missions.

+The New Glenn 7×2 first stage is powered by seven methalox BE-4 engines, while the second stage uses two hydrolox BE-3U engines; both engine types are designed and built by Blue Origin.
+It launches from Cape Canaveral Launch Complex 36 (LC-36), with future missions planned from Vandenberg Space Launch Complex 14 (SLC-14).
+It is one of three operational US heavy-lift rockets, alongside United Launch Alliance's Vulcan Centaur and SpaceX's Falcon Heavy.
+A May 2026 explosion of this version during preparation for an Amazon Leo launch heavily damaged LC-36.

-A super heavy-lift version called New Glenn 9×4 is in development.
-It features nine BE-4 engines on the first stage, four BE-3U engines on the second stage, and an enlarged payload fairing measuring 8.7 m in diameter.
+New Glenn 9×4 is in development as of 2025.
+It has nine BE-4 engines on the first stage, four BE-3U engines on the second stage, and a larger payload fairing measuring 8.7 m in diameter.
+It will stand nearly as tall as the SpaceX Starship.

 History

-After initiating the development of an orbital rocket system prior to 2012, and stating in 2013 on their website that the first stage would do a powered vertical landing and be reusable, Blue Origin publicly announced their orbital launch vehicle intentions in September 2015.
-In January 2016, Blue Origin indicated that the new rocket would be many times larger than New Shepard even though it would be the smallest of the family of Blue Origin orbital vehicles.
-Blue Origin publicly released the high-level design of the vehicle and announced the name New Glenn—with both two-stage and three-stage variants planned—in September 2016.
+Blue Origin, which had begun to develop an orbital rocket system before 2012, said on its website in 2013 that the first stage would do a powered vertical landing and be reusable.
+It publicly declared orbital launch vehicle intentions in September 2015, and four months later said the new rocket would be many times larger than New Shepard, and the first of a Blue Origin family of orbital vehicles.
+In September 2016, Blue Origin released the basic design of the vehicle, declared its intent to build two-stage and three-stage variants, and announced the name New Glenn.